Breeze/northwind-demo/STEPS-Server-Core2.md

 The PersistenceManager is a Breeze class that wraps the DbContext to provide Breeze data management.
 We will create it in the **NorthwindServer** project

 1. Right-click on the **NorthwindServer** project and select Add / Class...
-2. Name the class `NorthwindCorePersistenceManager.cs` and click Add.
+2. Name the class `NorthwindPersistenceManager.cs` and click Add.
 This will create the class file.
 3. In the class file, remove the default `using` statements and replace them with
 ```
 using Breeze.Persistence.EFCore;